 - Mortgage payment

 - How much it costs the seller to keep a home on the market for 30, 60, 90 days

 - How much X home improvement may increase home value in X neighborhood

 - How much utilities cost for X people in a home of X square feet in X neighborhood

 - Max mortgage payment a person can afford

 Keep the calculator as simple as possible to avoid a high price tag.
 But try to create a calculator that’s not easy to find on NerdWallet or other popular financial sites.

 The Helpful eBook

 You’re busy.
-So you may want to hire a marketing company to write this.
+So you may want to hire a digital marketing company to write this.
 Build a book around a compelling topic.
 Create at least one book for buyers and one for sellers.
 And you may choose to do more for segments within these groups once you see how well this works.

 Really think about what a person who’s serious won’t be able to resist.
 An eBook for these purposes is typically about 10K words.
 That’s roughly 30-40 pages if you think of a print book.